 Angelfish are one of the most popular aquarium fish, and they certainly add a lot of grace and beauty to a tank.
-However, they are not always the easiest fish to care for unless you know about them and their needs.
+However, they are not always the easiest fish to care for unless you know a few facts about them and their needs.

 You've probably seen many lovely young angelfish at aquarium stores, but how much do you really know about them?
 Here are some very important facts that can help you decide if these fish are the right breed for your home aquarium.